 As they progress through Upper School, MPH students find that they are able to define a significant portion of their own education.
 Through independent studies in virtually all disciplines, an expansive choice of elective courses, abundant co-curricular opportunities, and the Senior Thesis Project, MPH empowers students to participate in shaping their own learning.

-As graduation from MPH approaches, Twelfth Graders undertake a culminating project that lies at the intersection of character education and service learning.
-The Senior Thesis Project is intended to help students become agents of change within their own community, taking on projects that have deep personal meaning and that create a lasting impact on the community.
-Senior Thesis Projects allow students to personalize their education while, at the same time, doing public good.
+As graduation from MPH approaches, Twelfth Graders undertake a culminating project that lies at the intersection of character education and rigorous academic research.
+Senior Thesis Projects allow students to personalize their education while, at the same time, immersing themselves in intensive writing, research, and personal growth.
 The projects are wide ranging.
 One Senior with an interest in medicine organized an American Red Cross blood drive at MPH and succeeded by more than 40% her projected goal for donations from the MPH community.
 She hopes her effort, which coincided with an emergency call by the local Red Cross chapter for blood donations, will be replicated in the future by students interested in public health.

 The Upper School experience is, by design, challenging and invigorating.
 The demanding curriculum asks students to engage in evaluative, higher-level thought.
 Seemingly limitless opportunities for learning beyond the classroom lead them on a discovery of their own interests, talents, and abilities.
 Students are expected to balance the increasing independence they are afforded with a heightened sense of responsibility.
 And as they further define who they are as individuals and identify their personal goals, they are asked to act also as part of a wider community, to think beyond themselves.

 The Malone Schools Online Network (MSON)